seanox/aspect-js/manual/en/introduction.md

 Seanox aspect-js aims at a modular and component-based architecture.
-The framework supports declarative marking of components in the markup, outsourcing and automatic loading of resources, as well as automatic object/model binding.
+The framework supports declarative marking of components in the markup, outsourcing and automatic loading of resources, as well as automatic view model binding.

 The initial markup of a component consists of an HTML element marked as composite and with a unique ID.